continuedev/continue/docs/docs/docs/autocomplete/model-setup.md

 The API keys for Codestral and the general Mistral APIs are different.
 If you are using Codestral, you probably want a Codestral API key, but if you are sharing the key as a team or otherwise want to use `api.mistral.ai`, then make sure to set `"apiBase": "https://api.mistral.ai/v1"` in your `tabAutocompleteModel`.
 :::

-## Self Hosted / Local
+## Local, offline / self-hosted experience

-For those preferring local execution or self-hosting, StarCoder2-3b offers a good balance of performance and quality for most users:
+For those preferring local execution or self-hosting,`StarCoder2-3b` offers a good balance of performance and quality for most users:

 ```json title="config.json""
 {